-Monitoring locations for ground vibration and airblast overpressure are shown in Table 14 and Figures 9-12.
+Monitoring locations for ground vibration and airblast overpressure are shown in Table 6-1 and Figures 6-1 to 6-3.

-Table 14 Blast Monitoring Locations
+Table 6-1 Blast Monitoring Locations

-Location Туре Easting Northing Justification Wollar Public School Airblast Overpressure and Ground Vibration 777403 6416219 Location approximately 50 m west of the Wollar Public School grounds Aboriginal Rock Art 72 Ground Vibration 771744 6417347 Aboriginal Rock Art site identified in EA with potential to be impacted by ground vibration Aboriginal Rock Art 152 Ground Vibration 768513 6416909 Aboriginal Rock Art site identified in EA with potential to be impacted by ground vibration Aboriginal Rock Art 153 Ground Vibration 768566 6417468 Aboriginal Rock Art site identified in EA with potential to be impacted by ground vibration Archaeological Sites5 • WE7 • WE10 • WCP535 Ground Vibration 769407 769305 768910 6416785 6416622 6416557 Rock shelter identified in EIS 2016 with potential to be impacted by Archaeological Sites 6 • WE76 • WE77 Ground Vibration 767354 767426 6416087 6416129 ground vibration Historical Mine Adit Ground Vibration 774898 6418956 Eastern-Bentwing Bat roosting site identified in EIS 2016, with potential to be impacted by ground vibration Railway Line/ Culvert 1 Ground Vibration Location dependent on blast Location dependent on blast Nearest rail infrastructure to the blast Ulan-Wollar Road & Wollar Road 2 Ground Vibration Location dependent on blast Location dependent on blast Nearest public road and/or major road infrastructure to the blast Transgrid Powerline Suspension Towers 3 Ground Vibration Location dependent on blast Location dependent on blast Footing of nearest tower to blasting location Tailings Dam 3, 4, 5 or 6 4 Ground Vibration Location dependent on blast Location dependent on blast On crest of the closest Tailings Dam to blast i.e. on one of the four dams
+Location Туре Easting Northing Justification Wollar Public School Airblast Overpressure and Ground Vibration 777403 6416219 Location approximately 50 m west of the Wollar Public School grounds Aboriginal Rock Art 72 Ground Vibration 771744 6417347 Aboriginal Rock Art site identified in EA with potential to be impacted by ground vibration Aboriginal Rock Art 152 Ground Vibration 768513 6416909 Aboriginal Rock Art site identified in EA with potential to be impacted by ground vibration Aboriginal Rock Art 153 Ground Vibration 768566 6417468 Aboriginal Rock Art site identified in EA with potential to be impacted by ground vibration Archaeological Sites 5 • WE7 7 • WE10 7 • WCP535 Ground Vibration 769407 769305 768910 6416785 6416622 6416557 Rock shelters identified in EIS 2016 with potential to be impacted by ground Archaeological Sites 6 • WE76 • WE77 Ground Vibration 767354 767426 6416087 6416129 vibration Archaeological Site 8 WCP578 WCP579 WCP580 Ground Vibration 775634 6417685 Rocky Hill as a collective for rock shelter sites WCP578, WCP579, WCP580 identified with potential to be impacted by ground vibration.
+Historical Mine Adit Ground Vibration 774898 6418956 Eastern-Bentwing Bat roosting site identified in EIS 2016, with potential to be impacted by ground vibration Railway Line/ Culvert 1 Ground Vibration Location dependent on blast Location dependent on blast Nearest rail infrastructure to the blast Ulan-Wollar Road & Wollar Road 2 Ground Vibration Location dependent on blast Location dependent on blast Nearest public road and/or major road infrastructure to the blast Transgrid Powerline Suspension Towers 3 Ground Vibration Location dependent on blast Location dependent on blast Footing of nearest tower to blasting location Tailings Dam 3, 4, 5 or 6 4 Ground Vibration Location dependent on blast Location dependent on blast On crest of the closest Tailings Dam to blast i.e. on one of the four dams